-We have joined forces with SCNAT/LS2 and ISB to provide travel and registration fellowships allowing students, biocurators and bioinformaticians to participate at reduced costs in [BC]2!
+We have joined forces with SCNAT/LS2, ISB and SNF to provide travel and registration fellowships, enabling students, biocurators and bioinformaticians to participate in [BC]2 at reduced costs.

 Participating at the conference as a student (BSc, MSc and PhD) or an early-career scientist is a prime opportunity to learn about cutting-edge research in computational biology and bioinformatics, and to network with other members of the community.
 It is also a great opportunity to enhance your career by initiating or strengthening the scientific exchange with other researchers or industries.